Los Angeles Chargers vs. Denver Broncos NFL Week 12 Odds, Plays and Insights for November 28, 2021

 - Los Angeles has played 10 games, with five wins against the spread.

-- The Chargers have covered the spread once this season when favored by 3 points or more (in five chances).
+- The Chargers have been favored by 3 points or more five times this season and covered the spread in one of them.

-- Los Angeles' games this year have gone over the point total in 40% of its opportunities (four times in 10 games with a set point total).
+- Los Angeles' games this year have hit the over on four of 10 set point totals (40%).

-- When Los Angeles scores more than 18.3 points, it is 5-3 against the spread and 6-2 overall.
+- When Los Angeles puts up more than 18.3 points, it is 5-3 against the spread and 6-2 overall.

-- When Los Angeles totals more than 328.2 yards, the team is 5-3 against the spread and 6-2 overall.
+- When Los Angeles picks up over 328.2 yards, the team is 5-3 against the spread and 6-2 overall.

-- This year, the Chargers have 10 turnovers, one fewer than the Broncos have takeaways (11).
+- The Chargers have 10 giveaways this season, while the Broncos have 11 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Broncos.